 2. Bright Reception Venue

 Reception venues are often the worst-case scenario from a lighting standpoint.
 A lighting technique that photographers use frequently is to bounce a flash off of ceilings or walls.
 A lot of venues have high ceilings, which don’t lend themselves to bouncing light around.
 Dark colors on the walls or ceilings don’t allow for much bounce light either.
 Additionally, light bounced off of a surface will come back with the color it was bounced off of.
 If a wall is painted red, any light bounced off it will come back red.
 That being said, white is the best color for bouncing light.
 It doesn’t create colorcasts and it also allows for the most light returned to the subject.
 Large windows that let in plenty of light are a huge bonus.
 The Goggleworks in Reading PA a prime example of a venue with plenty of light and white walls.
+It’s one of my favorite venues to work at for that reason.
 Full blog post from this venue here!

 3. Unique Props

 Things like antique cars, pianos, bicycles, benches, and chairs all make for versatile posing aids.
 In my experience, the best photos are the ones that look as if they were captured candidly, even if they weren’t truly.
 Having something to do while getting your photos taken is a great way to appear more relaxed and natural.
 The Tulpehocken Manor is one of my favorite venues to work at for many reasons, one of them being the beautiful antique car sitting on the property.
 Full blog post from this venue here!